brendanjodowd/maps/README.md

 ## Maps data sources

-The maps are based on open source maps from Ordnance Survey Ireland (OSi) and Ordnance Survey of Northern Ireland (OSNI), and manipulated using tools including the [rmapshaper](https://github.com/ateucher/rmapshaper) package.
+The maps are based on open data maps from Ordnance Survey Ireland (OSi) and Ordnance Survey of Northern Ireland (OSNI), and manipulated using tools including the [rmapshaper](https://github.com/ateucher/rmapshaper) package.
 The OSi maps are available under the [Creative Commons Attribution 4.0 Licence](https://creativecommons.org/licenses/by/4.0/), while the OSNI maps are available under the [UK Open Government Licence](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).
 Both of these licences allow the sharing and manipuation of this data provided that the source is acknowledged.

 Sources of shapefiles: